SENIOR PRODUCT

 What I designed

-I kept the training experience anchored in the right two-thirds of the screen and designed supporting actions into the left one-third.
+I kept the training experience anchored in the right two-thirds of the screen and placed secondary actions in the left one-third.
 That left panel could flex for navigation, notes, chat, reports, team tools, or trainer actions while the lesson remained visible.

 Why